sergeneren/Volumetric-Path-Tracer/README.md

 ### Dependencies

 VPT depends on following libraries.
-All the libraries are choosen so they can easily installed by vcpkg using ```vcpkg.exe install 'package name'``` command.
+All the libraries are choosen so they can be easily installed by vcpkg using ```vcpkg.exe install 'package name'``` command.

 * [OpenVDB](https://www.openvdb.org/)
 * [GLFW3](https://www.glfw.org/)